meonkeys/shb/Readme.md

 **THANK YOU**! ❤️🧡💛💚💙💜

 Here's my book so far.
 I should say *our* book because after quite a bit of writing I'm learning that this doesn't happen in isolation.
 It really does take a team.
-You're on the team!
-You're an expert and I value your help.
+And hey, you're on the team!
+You are an expert and I value your help.
 I will benefit greatly from your open, honest feedback.

 The review deadline is Nov 24, 2023.
 I'd like to publish by December 20.